 Spring Seasonal Vegetables

 Look for artichokes with tight, compact leaves and thick stems for large hearts.
-They do require some prep, but they have a wonderful earthy flavor and meaty texture.
+They require some prep but have a wonderful earthy flavor and meaty texture.

 - Spinach Artichoke Lasagna